-State matching money for Superfund cleanup paid to the US.
+State matching funds for Superfund cleanup paid to the US.
 EPA for work done on the American Brass Superfund site in Henry County.
-Final payment should be performed in the coming year.
+Final payment made this year.

 About the Alabama Hazardous Substance Cleanup Fund

 The Alabama Hazardous Substance Cleanup Fund (AHSCF) was established in 1989 by act of the Alabama Legislature (Code of Alabama 1975, §22-30A) to provide a mechanism for ADEM to investigate, remediate, and monitor hazardous substance sites.
 These sites may potentially endanger human health and the environment, but may not qualify to be addressed by other federal or state cleanup programs.